apache/pulsar/site2/docs/concepts-architecture-overview.md

 Pulsar uses [Apache Zookeeper](https://zookeeper.apache.org/) for metadata storage, cluster configuration, and coordination.
 In a Pulsar instance:

 * A configuration store quorum stores configuration for tenants, namespaces, and other entities that need to be globally consistent.
-* Each cluster has its own local ZooKeeper ensemble that stores cluster-specific configuration and coordination such as ownership metadata, broker load reports, BookKeeper ledger metadata, and more.
+* Each cluster has its own local ZooKeeper ensemble that stores cluster-specific configuration and coordination such as which brokers are responsible for which topics as well as ownership metadata, broker load reports, BookKeeper ledger metadata, and more.

 ## Persistent storage